-Although training will be offered to you as a new councillor, you will find that these abilities will develop naturally.
+Although training will be offered to new councillors, you will find that these abilities will develop naturally.
 As a Conservative councillor you will discover that the more involved you are, the more enjoyable and rewarding the work becomes.

 Councillors have many different roles but the first thing to note is that all councils are different.
 Being a councillor is hard work; you have to find an equilibrium between the needs and interests of your residents, voters, political parties and the local council.